What can the test show?

 Want to find out more?

-This booklet describes the special tests that are commonly used to help diagnose heart diseases.
+This booklet describes the special tests that are commonly used to help diagnose heart and circulatory diseases.

-Some of the tests are also used to assess the current condition of people who have already been diagnosed with heart disease.
+Some of the tests are also used to assess the current condition of people who have already been diagnosed with heart and circulatory diseases.

 ORDER OR DOWNLOAD NOW